 Our Fitness Directors are available by appointment to give you an orientation to the fitness equipment and the FitLinxx system.
 After you begin your exercise program, your Fitness Director will provide you with feedback, both in person and via FitLinxx, to monitor your progress, and will stay in direct communication with you for continual support and encouragement.
 They truly make our RECenters a place for community interaction AND a great workout!

-Megan Hare hails from Coatesville, PA and graduated from George Mason University with a Bachelors of Science degree in Exercise Science.
-Megan is AFAA Group Exercise, Reebok Cycle and TRX certified.
+Megan Hare hails from Coatesville, PA and graduated from George Mason University with a Bachelors of Science degree in Exercise Science and Masters of Science in Health Psychology.
+Megan is AFAA Group Exercise, Reebok Cycle, TRX, Les Mills BodyPump, and Senior Fitness Certified.
+She is also a certified BioMechanics Corrective Exercise Specialist and certified CHEK Holistic Lifestyle Coach.
+In addition to being a Fitness Director, Megan is also an adjunct professor at George Mason University.

 Megan's always been involved in sports since the age of 6.
 Her main love is softball!
 Megan chose to get into the health and fitness field because of her fascination with how the body moves.
-That eventually led her to her Exercise Science degree and certifications.
+That eventually led her to her degrees and certifications.

-Megan's philosopy comes through promotion and education.
+Megan's philosophy comes through promotion and education.
 She loves to help people take steps through learning and living on how to live a healthier lifestyle!

 To contact Megan, email: Megan.Hare@fairfaxcounty.gov